 The first long simulations performed with the high-resolution (HR) version of EC-Earth3 used for the second part of this project, revealed an unrealistically cold climate over the North Atlantic sector, strong enough to degrade the skill of the forecasts.
-To reduce this bias and thus produce better forecasts, a retuning effort of this version of the model has been done during the first implementation period of the project.
+To reduce this bias and thus produce better forecasts, a retuning effort of this version of the model has been done during the first implementation period of the project and is described in more detail in the Summary of results section.